luisvillegasbf23/holbertonschool-monty/README.md

 opfile_function.c: This function opens and reads the file and tokenize its contents.
 Then, it executes the function "function_check" to search for a match with a command.
 If a match (!= NULL) is found it exectues it's function

-function_check.c: Uses a struct to check if the argumment recieved matchs with a command, the it returns that function (if found, if not returns null)
+function_check.c: Uses a struct to check if the argumment recieved matchs with a command, then it returns that function (if found, if not returns null)

 auxiliary_functions.c: Auxiliary functions for managing frees and error exits